mendhak/grub-reboot-picker/README.md

 ```

 The setup.py is the starting point, which runs setuptools.
 Which uses stdeb to run a command to create the .deb.
-[The setup.cfg](https://github.com/astraw/stdeb#stdeb-distutils-command-options) contains arguments to use for the package generation, both for setuputils as well as stdeb for things like Debian control file, changelog, etc.
+[The `setup.cfg`](https://github.com/astraw/stdeb#stdeb-distutils-command-options) contains arguments to use for the package generation, both for setuputils as well as stdeb for things like Debian control file, changelog, etc.
+The `MANIFEST.in` includes
 I've modified setup.py a bit to generate Debian's changelog from the CHANGELOG.md, it's very sensitive to spacing.

 TODO: put the .deb somewhere!